marshallm94/portfolio/galvanize_notes/my_notes.md

     * If you are testing whether two measurements are *different*, meaning you are not sure if the effect will be in one direction or another, you will use a two-tailed statistical test.
         * Example: I want to test to see gas consumption among households on the east coast against households on the west coast (since I have to prior knowledge/inkling that either group might be greater than the other group, using a two-tailed test allows me to see if there is statistically significant evident that they are *different* at all).
     * If you are expecting the effect to be in a certain direction, than you can use a one-tailed statistical test.
         * Example: I would like to see if the weights of males dogs are **larger** than those of female dogs.
 Since I have some premonition that the average male weights will be larger than those of females, I would be able to use a one-tailed statistical test if I wanted.
-However, **Two - tailed tests are always more conservative than one - tailed tests, and if you are testing significance, its better to be too conservative than not convservative enough**
+However, **Two - tailed tests are always more conservative than one - tailed tests, and if you are testing significance, its better to be too conservative than not conservative enough**
 3. Define your significance level.
 4. Choose a statistical test and find the test statistic.
 5. Reject or fail to reject the Null hypothesis.

+## Experimental Studies vs. Observational Studies

+**Experimental study results > Observational study results...ALWAYS**

+### Experimental Studies

+* An experimental study is structured around the scientific method, *where you change one variable* **and control EVERYTHING else**
+* Because you are able to randomly assign subjects to groups, you are able to minimize the confounding effect, wher